AngelosZar/holidaze/README.md

 ## Description

 Holidaze is a web application for a fintional company.
-This is a Demo project and deliverable for project exam n o4
+This is a Demo project and deliverable for project exam no 4

 ## Features